Tran325/photovoltaic/README.md

 2. **Sequential Token Rotation** (when `IS_USE_TOKEN_ROTATION=false`): The bot cycles through tokens every 5 scans, providing comprehensive market coverage.

 3. **Quote Manufacturing**: Reduces API calls by mathematically modeling price impact for larger trades based on small trade quotes.

-You can enable/disable it using the USE_MANUFACTURED_QUOTES environment variable (default: true) You can control the validation of large trades with VALIDATE_LARGE_QUOTES and VALIDATION_THRESHOLD_SOL You can adjust the price impact model using PRICE_IMPACT_MODEL ("sqrt", "linear", "square", or "log") You can validate the accuracy of quote manufacturing with --validate-quotes